jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 And, with two large bears species playing the game, if the game board gets hotter or colder, life can respond either way.

 But life does not want new, or any species, to succeed at any cost.
-Polar bears catching every seal would not be good for it, or anyone else.
+Polar bears eating every seal would not be good for it, or anyone else.
 Remember life loves all its genes equally and thus wants as many kids as possible.
 That's why evolution selects not selfish star players, but team players who work together to harvest energy more efficiently.

 This cooperation happens inside ecosystems, which is a community of plants and animals living in the same area.
 Ecosystems include climatic conditions, elevation, water levels, and other environmental factors.
 BBC Planet Earth episodes on tropical rain forests or expansive grasslands showcase Earth's many ecosystems quite well.